WGU-IT-Slack/Sage_Heroku/README.md

 The application structure is as follows:

   Sage Umbrella
    - HerokuBuildPackTest
    - Sage (calls HerokuBuildPackTest as a dependency)

 Both can be found in their respective folders under .\apps

 Please compile locally before making a pull request.
 All pull requests must be approved.

-ADMIN TO DO:
+__ADMIN TO DO__:
-  Fix Travis CI integration or adapt to Heroku CI Forward a domain to the web app
+  - Fix Travis CI integration or adapt to Heroku CI
+  - Forward a domain to the web app

-CONTRIBUTOR TO DO:
+__CONTRIBUTOR TO DO__:
-  Add all courses to the course list
+  - Add all courses to the course list
-  Create other triggers
+  - Create other triggers
-  Add interesting information to the web portion
+  - Add interesting information to the web portion